 How to participate?

 If you are a lecturer/professor who wants to invite your students to participate they can pick one or several of the fragments posted on this website under "Originals".
 You monitor and assess them, and send us the final selection.
 Participants are required to comment briefly on the challenges encountered during the translation process, preferably with examples given in back translation so that non-speakers of the target language can identify the difficulties.
-This commentary should be ideally between 500 and 1000 words.
-It should be reviewed before submission by a professional second reader (a lecturer if you are a student; a colleague if you are a lecturer) and sent in along with a short biography.
+This commentary should be ideally between 500 and 1000 words (or more if needed).
+Once you agree to be a reviewer you notify us and send us your biography+photo+logo of your institution.

-A first public launch of the translations will be held in October 2022 at a colloquium in honour of Enright which will celebrate contemporary women writers in Ireland.
+A first public launch of the translations will be held in October 2022 at a colloquium in Leuven in honour of Enright which will celebrate contemporary women writers in Ireland.
 After that the website will remain open for consultation and for additional translations.

 Who to contact?